 The Ganaraska Hiking Trail Association Inc. is a registered charity dedicated to the conservation of our natural resources.
 The objectives of the Association are:

 • to establish and maintain a hiking trail for public use from Port Hope to the Bruce Trail near Collingwood,

-To develop and maintain side trails and loop trails with the objective of accessing places of scenic interest or to connect with other trails.
+• to develop and maintain side trails and loop trails with the objective of accessing places of scenic interest or to connect with other trails, and

 Ganaraska – What does it mean?

 The name Ganaraska is thought to originate from ‘Ganaraské’, the name of a Cayuga village which was located at the current site of Port Hope at the mouth of the river on Lake Ontario.
-(A second native village called Ganaraske was located on the Bay of Quinte).
 The Cayugas were part of the Iroquois Confederacy (Haudenosaunee) or League of Peace and Power of the five nations (Cayuga, Mohawk, Oneida, Onondaga, Seneca, and later Tuscarora).
 The name in Iroquois may mean ‘spawning ground.’
-The village of Ganaraské was shown on a French map of Lake Ontario in 1673 and rendered as Ganarasché on a map of 1688.
-Subsequently the area was taken over by the Mississauga, an Obijwa people, who called the river Pematascutiang and their village beside it Cochingomink meaning “the beginning of the portage.”
+Subsequently, the area was taken over by the Mississauga, an Obijwa people, who called the river Pematascutiang and their village beside it Cochingomink meaning “the beginning of the portage”.